iturner72/book-notes/the_revolt_of_the_public.md

     the street revolts in 2011, in V's words, did "change the world," and not in a good way.

+### 6 A Crisis Of Authority
+* 143 The street protests of 2011, while ostenibly political, were part of a global assault on the guardians of authority across every domain of human activity.
+The protesters stood in the same relation to government that bloggerts and social media did to newspapers, YouTube to television, Napster to the recording industry, massive online courses to universities, Amazon to shopping malls, the open-science movement to the scientific establishment.
+    From the commanding heights of the information sphere, the public sought in 3each case to break a monopoly held by an accredited elite.
+* 143 An important social function of authority is to deliver certainty in an uncertain world.
+It explains reality in the context of the shared story of the group.
+For this is must rely on persuasion rather than compulsion, since naked force is a destroyer of trust and faith.
+The need to persuade in turn explains the institutional propensity for visible symbols of authority - the patrician's toga, the doctor's white frok, the financier's Armani suit.
+* 143 Current structures of authority are a legacy of the industrial age.
+The public, when it needs answeres, turns to institutions rather than to charismatic individuals.
+These instititions have been subjected to a Taylorist process of rationalization: they are, without exception, top-down, specialized, professionalized, prone to pseudoscientific rituals and jargon.
+    To enter such a precinct of authority requires a long and costly accreditation process - years of academic education and apprenticeship.
+* 144 False consciousness can be invoked in a world in which the laws of history, and thus the shape of future events, are perfectly understood.
+Only then, with the tree of causation lucidly in mind, are we allowed to speak of the relation between a san conscious decision and reality as "true" or "false."
+But that is not the world we live in.
+That is not the human condition.
+Between every decision and its consequencers rised and impenetrable veil of uncertainty.
+* 145 The gap, I maintain, was a function of the limits of human knowledge.
+It had always been there.
+What changed was the public's awareness of it.
+* 148 In the century or so since Einstein's triumph, the practice of science has been transformed.
+Vast amounts of money have been poured into science and technology research and development: around $400 billion in the U.S. alone for 2009.
+* 148 Consequently, the ideal of the lonely and disinterested seeker after truth has been superseded by that of the scientist-bureaucrat.
+Though the various fields of science differ greatly, scientific success, in general, has been difined less by the quality of the findings than by the ability to bring in "research support" - funding for the institution.
+* 149 Much has been claimed for the scientific method, but the only method to which all scientists subscribe is the peer review process.
+It too has been under strain.
+* 149 In extreme cases, this constriction of knowledge leads wo what one analyst has called "research cartels," which actively stifle minority or unorthodox views.
+* 149 Since 1919, in sum, the practive of science migrated from the sectarian Border, where Einstein clearly originated, to a Cebter dominated by large, bureaucratic institutions.
+* 149 The cost of scientific journals, for example, became prohibitive, so that only institutions could afford a subscription.
+* 157 The risk commmision experts were convicted because they had been unwilling to admit, in public, to the degree of uncertainty that science imposed on them Theyt had been unwilling to saym, out in the open, "We don't know whether or not a major earthquake will strike L'Aquila in the short term."
+* 158 If Pierre Rosanvallon's society of distrust had an official date of birth, it would be Mondaym, September 15, 2008: the day the Lehman Brothers investment bank, after a protracted agony, finally went bust.
+* 159 In 1987, President Ronald Reagan appointed Greenspan chairman of the Board of Governors of the Federal Reserve System - a portentoous name for the central bank of the United States, usually called, without affection, "the Fed."
+By law, the mission of the Fes was, and still is, to maintain the stability of prices while promoting sustainable growth and full employment.
+    The claims behind these goals possessed what I can only describe as a magical quality.
+They presupposed powers of prophecy and control wholly detached from exonomic reality.
+* 160 Bob Woodward's 2000 biography of the Fed chairman was titled *Maestro*, evoking the image of a genius conductor, leading the economy to a flawless performance with a wave of his baton.
+* 163 And so we circle back to 2008...
+Every institution in the system failed catastrophically, beginning with Greenspan's Fed, which encouraged a casino atmoshpere by flooding the markets with easy money.
+Investment firms like Lehman Brothers took that money and "leveraged" it, betting $30 for 3each dollar they actually held in their hands.
+The rating agencies like Moody's and Sandard and Poor's, designated by the government to assess investment risk, gave the complex, untested subprime securities a AAA rating: when all was said and done, Moody's had missed the mark by 20,000 percent.
+THe White House and Congress pumped the housing bubble by pressuring regulators to accept ever riskier mortgages.
+* 170 Companies that cater to idiosyncratic tastes have flourished.
+The standard example is Amazon, with its vast inventory and :people like your" algorithm, although a host of online stores fits the bill as well.
+(The trajectory of the $1.4 trillion commercial web can serve as Exhibit A for the public's lack of interest in anti-capitalist jihad.)
+* 172 *However, when the changes happen faster than expectations and/or institutions can adjust, the transition can be cataclysmic.
+Accelerating technology in the past decade has disrupted not just one secgtor but virtually all of them.*
+* 172 Half the firms listed on the Fortune 500 in 1999 had dropped out by 2009.
+    According to Richard Foster, the average lifespan of a company on the S&P 500 has declined from 67 years in the 1920s to 15 years today.
+* 177 Attempts have been made to replace ierarchy with "councils," and bureaucracy with a more networked approach.
+I don't know of any signal successes from these experiments, which run up against the spirit of bureaucracy - and, I suspect, against the grain of human nature.
+* 179 Sicty years ago, Einstein spoke with the voice of God.
+Thirty years ago, Walter Cronkite every day told us "the way it is," and the *New York Times* delivered to our doorsteops "all the news that's fit to print."
+Twenty years ago, Alan Greenspan applied infallible formulas to ensure our prosperity.
+    When I was a boy and factual disputes arose in my family, they were settled by consulting the *Encyclopedia Britannica*.
+Back then, the world of information was shaped like a pyramid.
+Those at the top decided signal from noise, knowlege from fraud, certainty from uncertainty.
+The public and mass media embraced this arrangement.
+All things being equal, authority was trusted and relied on.
+* 179 Today we drown in data, yet thirst for meaning...
+According to Taleb, "The more data y0u get, the less you know what's goin on."
+* 179 And the magisterial *Encyclopedia Britannica?* Gone the way of the dodo.
+    Its place has been taken by Wikipedia, which, with its "edits" and "reverts" for many entries, leaves the reader uncertain about the agenda of any given version.

 ## Brink Nation Book Club Docket
 * 38 Shawn Fanning was 18 when first version of napster was released.
 Single